corvid3/corvid3/README.md

-hi, i'm korvo.
+hi, i'm natsuonde.
 i work on more backend-y projects, i'm not a fan of frontend work.
-i know c, zig, & rust.
+i know c, c++, & rust.
-i can comprehend c++, c#, and java.
+i can comprehend c#, zig, and java.
 please do not try to find a way to contact me unless you have something extraordinarily important.
 esperanton mi povas paroli ankaux.